4.6. Refractive Indices

 ../_images/misc_presets_V.svg

-Fig. 4.26 Abbe diagram for miscellaneous presets.
-Air and Vacuum are missing here, because they are modelled without dispersion.
+Fig. 4.26 Abbe diagram for the miscellaneous presets.
+Air and Vacuum are modelled non-dispersive and missing in this plot.

 References